MicrosoftDocs/dataexplorer-docs/data-explorer/high-concurrency.md

 ## Leader-Follower architecture pattern

-The follower database is a cluster that follows a database or a set of tables in a database from another cluster, which is located in the same region.
+The follower database is a feature that follows a database or a set of tables in a database from another cluster, which is located in the same region.
 This feature is exposed through [Azure Data Share](/azure/data-explorer/data-share), [Azure Resource Manager APIs](follower.md), and a set of [cluster commands](/kusto/management/cluster-follower.md).

 Use the leader-follower pattern to dedicate compute resources for different workloads.
 For example, set up a cluster for ingestions, a cluster for querying or serving dashboards/applications, and a cluster that serves the data science workloads.
 Each workload in this case will have dedicated compute resources that can be scaled independently, and different caching and security configuration.
 All clusters use the same data, with the leader writing the data, and the followers using it in a read-only mode.